Ion Temperature Anisotropy Limits from Magnetic Curvature Scattering in Magnetotail Reconnection Jets: Spacecraft Observations

 To complement MMS observations, we use data from the Acceleration, Reconnection, Turbulence, and Electrodynamics of the Moon's Interaction with the Sun (ARTEMIS) mission.
 ARTEMIS consists of two spacecraft orbiting the Moon, enabling measurements of the magnetotail at lunar distances ($X_{GSM} \sim -60R_{E}$).
 The magnetotail at such distances often exhibits mixed plasma compositions, with both hot and suprathermal ($\gtrsim 1$ keV) ions originating from near-Earth and distant-tail reconnection, as well as cold ($<100$ eV) ions of ionospheric or mantle origin~\cite{wang_properties_2014,runov_properties_2023}.
 At these distances, the dipole contribution to the equatorial magnetic field is essentially nonexistent, allowing for a significant fraction of demagnetized (hot) ions executing Speiser-like motion to coexist with magnetized cold ions undergoing $\mathbf{E}\times\mathbf{B}$ motion~\cite{kamaletdinov_ion_2025}.
 Thus, the ARTEMIS dataset offers a unique opportunity to study both the effects of Speiser-like ions and the Hall electric field that governs cold-ion dynamics.
 The resultant dataset includes 1261 magnetotail current sheet crossings collected between 2012 and 2022~\cite{kamaletdinov_thin_2024}, spanning $X_{GSM} \in [-65, -50]R_E$.
 Magnetic field measurements are provided by the fluxgate magnetometer~\cite{auster_themis_2008}, and ion parallel and perpendicular temperatures are measured by electrostatic analyzers~\cite{mcfadden_themis_2008}.

 We plot the joint PDF of $\beta_{i\parallel}$ and $T_{i\bot}/T_{i\parallel}$ in Fig.~\ref{fig:brazil-plots}(b).
-As expected, we find that the data mostly fall at higher-$\beta_{i\parallel}$ compared with near-Earth magnetotail [Fig.~\ref{fig:brazil-plots}(a)], due to the weaker magnetic field and larger temperature, and nearly isotropic ion VDFs $T_{i\bot}/T_{i\parallel} \approx 1$.
-Although the data are very concentrated in the high $\beta_{i\parallel}$ and $T_{i\bot}/T_{i\parallel} \approx 1$ end, the distribution resembles that of MMS data [Fig.~\ref{fig:brazil-plots}a], and the iso contours also qualitatively resemble the thresholds, providing further support for these limits.
+We find that the data mostly fall at higher-$\beta_{i\parallel}$ compared with near-Earth magnetotail [Fig.~\ref{fig:brazil-plots}(a)], due to the weaker magnetic field and larger temperature, and nearly isotropic ion VDFs $T_{i\bot}/T_{i\parallel} \approx 1$.
+Although the data are very concentrated in the high $\beta_{i\parallel}$ and $T_{i\bot}/T_{i\parallel} \approx 1$ end, the distribution resembles that of MMS data [Fig.~\ref{fig:brazil-plots}a], and the iso-contours also qualitatively resemble the thresholds, providing further support for these limits.